|Nutritional Guidelines (per serving)|

 Smoked sardines are mostly seen living in cans, and honestly, smoked sardines are fabulous that way—the teeny bones break down so much you can eat them once the fish rests in oil a while.
 Here's how to make your own homemade version, which once marinated in olive oil for a few weeks, is far better than any canned product.

 For this recipe, you will need almond wood, maple, hickory, or apple hardwood chunks.

 Start by gutting and washing your sardines.
 If you want to take the time, split your sardines and remove the backbone and ribs.
 (Instructions linked below) This is useful but makes the fish far tougher to deal with in the smoker.
-I leave the bones in.
+We leave the bones in.

 Let the sardines soak in the fridge for 12 hours or overnight.
 Do not let them soak longer, or they will become very salty.

-- Seal the sardines in plastic and they will keep for 2-3 weeks in the fridge or a year if you vacuum-seal them and put them in the freezer.
+- Seal the sardines in plastic and they will keep for two to three weeks in the fridge or a year if you vacuum-seal them and put them in the freezer.

-Another thing to do with smoked sardines is to cut the heads off and arrange them in a jar or Tupperware and then cover them in oil.
+- Another thing to do with smoked sardines is to cut the heads off and arrange them in a jar or Tupperware container and then cover them in oil.
 Kept in the fridge, these will last months if they're completely covered in oil.